 Among other tricks you can make use of while using Matlab, here are two tricks that may help you have easier control while working with Matrices.

-The first tip help you create a list of elements in a certain order, and the second will simply help you modify element in an already existing matrix.
+The first tip helps you create a list of elements in a certain order, and the second will simply help you modify an element in an already existing matrix.